randy20gatcha/p4-assesment/README.md

 ## dependencies if needed
 npm install firebase

-## used forntend framework vuetify 3
+## used frontend framework vuetify 3

 ### Compile and Hot-Reload for Development